Thursday, December 16, 2010

 _____________________________

 So, now what of global warming?
 I believe he is more sincere in his beliefs there; I'm not sure his grasp of the science is any better.
-He has certainly thrown his credentials and his control of the moral high ground in doubt.
+He has certainly thrown away his credentials.

 Thursday, November 25, 2010